mzdachuizhang/RoboSim-Verification-Examples/README.md

 The RoboSim model (files with the `.rst` suffix, and the file `representations.aird`) and the corresponding UPPAAL model (files in the directory `uppaal_gen` with `.xml` suffix) can be found in corresponding folders.
 Images of the model can also be found in the folder.
 Note that the file `representations.aird` can be open as graphic model in RoboTool*.

+The tool demo video can be found in the link https://www.bilibili.com/video/BV1wT4y1c7D5/.

 Next, we will introduce these models briefly, and present their verification results.

 ## FootBot